Professor Julian Webb

 Overview

-Julian's research focuses particularly on technological and regulatory disruption in the law and legal services, as well as issues of ethical theory and practice in the legal profession.
-In 2016 he was identified in a study by the International Bar Association as one of the world's fifteen most cross-cited scholars on innovation and disruption in legal services, while his recent paper 'Legal Technology: The Great Disruption' (in Abel et ed, Lawyers in 21st Century Societies) was shortlisted in the Australian Legal Research Awards 2023.
+Julian's research focuses particularly on technological and regulatory disruption in courts and legal services (where he collaborates with the Centre for AI & Digital Ethics’ ‘AI, Law, and Legal Institutions’ research stream), lawyer wellbeing, and on ethical theory and practice in the legal profession.
+In 2016 he was identified in a study by the International Bar Association as one of the world's fifteen most cross-cited scholars on innovation and disruption in legal services, while his paper 'Legal Technology: The Great Disruption' (in Abel et al, eds, Lawyers in 21st Century Societies) was shortlisted in the Australian Legal Research Awards 2023.
 Julian is also recognised as an international expert on legal education policy and development.
-A former Director of the HEA’s UK Centre for Legal Education; he subsequently led the research phase of the Legal Education and Training Review for England & Wales (2011-13) and was a consultant to the Hong Kong government’s Comprehensive Review of Legal Education and Training in 2016-18.
-More recently, with the support of the UN Development Programme, he has worked with the Bar Council of the Maldives to develop a national framework of academic standards and training regulations for the legal profession.
+A former Director of the HEA’s UK Centre for Legal Education, he subsequently led the research phase of the Legal Education and Training Review for England & Wales (2011-13) and was a consultant to the Hong Kong government’s Comprehensive Review of Legal Education and Training in 2016-18.

 Julian was a founding editor of the international journal Legal Ethics and is currently on the advisory boards for the International Journal of the Legal Profession, Revista Educacion y Derecho, and Legal Ethics.
 He also edits, with Professor John Paterson (University of Aberdeen), the 'Law, Science and Society' book series published by Routledge.
 His published works include Professional Legal Ethics: Critical Interrogations (Oxford UP, 2000, with Donald Nicholson), Lawyering Skills and the Legal Process (Cambridge UP, 2005, with Caroline Maughan) and the edited collection, Leading Works in Legal Ethics (Routledge, 2023).